graphql/graphql-spec/rfcs/DeferStream.md

 The ability to defer/stream parts of a response can have a potentially significant impact on application performance.
 Developers generally need clear, predictable control over their application's performance.
 It is highly recommended that the GraphQL server honor the @defer and @stream directives on each execution.
 However, the specification will allow advanced use-cases where the server can determine that it is more performant to not defer/stream.
 Therefore, GraphQL clients should be able to process a response that ignores the defer/stream directives.

-This also applies to the `initial_count` argument on the `@stream` directive.
-Clients should be able to process a streamed response that contains a different number of initial list items than what was specified in the `initial_count` argument.
+This also applies to the `initialCount` argument on the `@stream` directive.
+Clients should be able to process a streamed response that contains a different number of initial list items than what was specified in the `initialCount` argument.

 ## Example Query with @defer and @stream